TFAGaming/DiscordJS-V14-Bot-Template/README.md

         nsfwMessage: string, // ← If the command's channel is not NSFW
         developerMessage: string, // ← If the author of the command isn't a developer
         cooldownMessage: string, // ← If the author of the command has cooldown
+        globalCooldownMessage: string, // ← If the author of the command has global cooldown
         notHasPermissionMessage: string, // ← If the author of the command doesn't have required permissions
         missingDevIDsMessage: string // ← If the developers IDs from the array are missing.
     }